 When the root cause is provided, select a term for the root cause if possible because root causes are critical to understanding why an error occurred and identifying interventions that can be undertaken to prevent the error.

 For example, a product quality issue may lead to a medication error; in such a case, the product quality issue is the root cause of the error.
 Select terms for both the quality issue and the error.

+For example, a communication issue may lead to a medication error; in such a case, the communication issue is the root cause of the error.
+Select terms for both the communication issue (e.g., LLT Patient misunderstanding health care provider instructions for product use) and the error.

 For the broader patient safety concepts, the root cause may not be represented in MedDRA and should be documented in free text (e.g. narrative field) if known.
-These involve issues such as human factors (stress, fatigue) or system issues (training/education).
+These include issues such as human factors (stress, fatigue) or system issues (training deficiencies, unclear instructions).

 Do not infer a medication error

 Is it acceptable to use specific medication error codes for information not explicitly stated in the case report?
-For example, the report that only stated ‘The nurse administered 50 mg of Drug X’.
-Two coders had different opinions:

-One coder selected LLT Incorrect dose administered because they thought it had to be incorrect since it was reported

-Another coder said the case report should have included more information about the dose and LLT Incorrect dose administered should not be selected

-The selected LLTs should reflect only the information stated in the case report; a medication error should not be inferred if this is not clearly reported as such.
+The selected LLTs should reflect only the information stated in the case report; it should not be assumed that a medication error occurred if this is not clearly reported as such.

-In the above example, if an LLT is selected for an incorrect dose but the report only states that 50 mg of Drug X was administered and does not mention an incorrect dose, this means that the coder based the coding selection on information that is not included in the report.
-Ideally, at the point of data capture, the reason for reporting as a medication error should be included in the narrative e.g. ‘the patient was accidentally given 50 mg which is more than the prescribed dose’.
+For example, the report that only stated ‘The nurse administered 50 mg of Drug X’ is not an informative report and should not be submitted as such; further information should be sought or a dose qualification referencing the prescribing information should be provided in the narrative.

+Ideally, at the point of data capture, the reason for reporting as a medication error should be included in the narrative, e.g. ‘the patient was accidentally given 50 mg which is more than the prescribed dose’.
+Alternatively, if it is not possible to clarify with the reporter but the prescribing information recommends a smaller dose, then the report should reference the prescribing information in the narrative, e.g. “the nurse administered 50 mg of Drug X, whereas the recommended dose in the prescribing information is 5 mg.”

-Device use error vs. device malfunction
+Device use errors, wrong technique, and device malfunction.

+What is the difference between a device use error, wrong technique, and device malfunction?
+When evaluating medication errors involving devices, it is important to capture the specific device related event that led to the error.
+Such events can be problems with the device itself (including device malfunctions), or they can be problem with the way the device is used by the person (device use error or wrong technique).
+In MedDRA, device use errors refer to broad errors in using the device appropriately, e.g., LLT Unintentional device use beyond labelled duration.
+In contrast, the wrong technique in device usage process concepts refer specifically to the technical aspect of not properly using the device (e.g., LLT Incorrect needle gauge used, LLT Wrong injection technique).
+Device malfunction refers to failure of the device to perform as intended when used in accordance with the labelling.
+A malfunction of a device is not considered a device use error or a wrong technique error.

-What is the difference between device use errors vs. device malfunction?
-Sometimes the reports do not have enough information to determine if the incident is related to a device issue or a device use error.
+Sometimes the reports do not have enough information to determine if the incident is related to a device issue/malfunction, device use error, or wrong technique.
+Clarification should be sought since these are very important distinctions.

-Seek clarification whether the report is a device issue or a device use error, since this is a very important distinction.
 Attempt to code the verbatim information and avoid inferences.

 Examples for Coding Medication Errors